Arppittjaiin/Crypto-data-using-binance/README.md

 Log the error

-Recreate CSV from fresh download
+Recreate CSV from fresh download.

 ❗ GUI freezing?